usdot-fhwa-OPS/V2X-Hub/tools/validation-tool/README.md

 ## Usage

+The application requires J2735.py library file needed for working with J2735 messages.
+It is advised that the user compile the SAE J2735 2016 asn schema using pycrate module to generate the J2735.py file.
+For licence issues the J2735.py file is not shared with the repository.
 The application requires a set of JSON files that contain the specific testing attrbitutes, these are basically test setup files.
 A snippet of the file for enabling MAP  testing is given below:
 ```json
 {